University of Wyoming: Half Acre Gym

 The Half Acre Gym facility was constructed in 1925 to house the National Guard Armory of Laramie, as well as the athletic programs, until the field house opened in 1951.
-In order to fund this project, the university received a $100,000 gift from the Wyoming State Legislature, designated to be used for new buildings, such as a library, the gymnasium and armory, a power plant, an engineering building, and an expansion of the Hoyt Hall dormitory.
+To fund this project, the university received a $100,000 gift from the Wyoming State Legislature, designated to be used for new buildings, such as a library, the gymnasium and armory, a power plant, an engineering building, and an expansion of the Hoyt Hall dormitory.
 The original structure occupied half an acre, hence the name "Half Acre Gym".
 It was one of the largest facilities of its type at the time.

 The building has undergone several renovations to increase its size and structural safety.
 In 2012, the university announced a $27 million renovation to begin in the Spring of 2013 and be completed by the Fall of 2014.
 Groathouse Construction, a local construction management firm, carried out the project in two phases to allow maximum use of the facility while it was under construction.
 Phase One would consist of the demolition and recreation of the east portion of the building.
 Phase Two would include the reopening of the east portion and the closure and construction of the west portion, which is the historical section of the building.
 Throughout the renovation, the university hoped to keep and incorporate as much of the historical structure and facade as possible.

 The improvements included elevators, added classrooms, a space for athletic training, new racquetball courts, a climbing wall for Bouldering, a dance studio, a jogging/walking track, and new locker rooms with access to the pool.